 3 – The Chimney

-The next step after you’ve applied a good coating of oil on the smoker is to fill the chimney starter with charcoal and light it using a fire starter.
+The next step is to fill the chimney starter with charcoal and light it using a fire starter.

 Check if your smoker comes with a chimney starter if it’s a charcoal smoker.
 If it doesn’t, then you will probably have to get one at the nearest hardware store that deals with grilling equipment.